Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Xinhua, Queenstown Mayor Glyn Lewers said the move allows for the mobilization and deployment of resources for emergency services and disaster response agencies to assist those affected.
 Mr. Lewers added that many incidents of flooding and property damage have been identified and authorities are maintaining contact with those affected, including the evacuation of more than 100 people.

-Earlier, authorities in Southland, a neighboring area of Queenstown, declared a state of emergency after flooding and landslides caused by heavy rain.
+Earlier, authorities in Southland, a neighboring area of Queenstown, declared a state of emergency after flooding and landslides caused by heavy rains.
 Several schools and kindergartens were closed and transport services were temporarily disrupted.

 Source